 - Placement of a lumbar CSF drainage catheter

-Absolute contraindication for lumbar puncture are as follows:
+Absolute contraindications for lumbar puncture are as follows:

 - Increased intracranial pressure due to a brain tumor.
 Cerebral or cerebellar herniation with severe neurological deterioration may occur after the withdrawal of CSF fluid.